kubos/kubos/docs/linux-docs.rst

 I2C and SPI, rather than display drivers) and multi-layer system validation and recovery logic.

-KubOS Linux projects are built into binaries which will run as Linux userspace applications.
+KubOS Linux projects are built into binaries which will run as Linux user space applications.

 Newbie Docs